-The Ad’risean Waste: The rolling wastes to the south of the Kalsar Dunes are suprisingly rich in game and fertile soil, only a lack of significant water restricts the Ad’risean Wastes from full scale cultivation.
-A land of extreme heat and bitter chills, sudden thunder storms and flash floods, these are the lands of the Afat’Inart an ancient and fabled horsemen.
-The Afat as they are called are renowned hunters that live off the region’s many herds of large mammoths.
-The mammoths provide meat for eating, hide for tents and clothing, bones for tools and weapons and valuable ivory that the Afat gladly trade in Sil and abroad for resources not commonly found in the Ad’risean Wastes.
+The Ad’risean Waste: The rolling wastes to the south of the Kalsar Dunes are suprisingly rich in game and fertile soil, only a lack of sustainable water restricts the Ad’risean Wastes from full scale cultivation.
+A land of extreme heat and bitter chills, sudden thunder storms and flash floods, these are the lands of the Afat’Inart, ancient and fabled horsemen.
+The Afat, as they are called, are renowned hunters that live off the region’s roving herds of mammoth.
+The mammoths provide meat for eating, hide for tents and clothing, bones for tools and weapons, and valuable ivory that the Afat gladly trade in Sil for resources not commonly found in the Ad’risean Wastes.
 A rare insect, the jade worm, produces a high quality silk.
-These elusive insects live in the regions scattered succulent and cactus groves, attracting textile merchants from across the nation with the promise of great wealth for those lucky enough to discover a hive.
+These elusive insects live in scattered succulent and cactus groves, attracting textile merchants from across the nation with the promise of great wealth for those lucky enough to discover a hive.
 The wastes stretch some four hundred miles from the ruins of Cobblefield along the shelf of High Dar to the base of the Spine in the east.

-Scourlands: The Scourlands are a barren, generally soil free land scape located in east Pax Thallos at the foot of the Spine Mountains.
-Riddled with small hills and long dry creek beds the Scourlands were formed thousands of years prior as large glacial deposits melted from the lower lying Spine Mountains.
-Wild swings in temperatures sweep through these lands daily, with blazing hot days and frigid nights abundantly common.
-Throughout the months of Bladewater and the Falling the Scourlands are bombarded with fist size hail and flash floods, further sweeping their hillsides clean of all but the most stubborn of brush and stunted trees.
+Scourlands: The Scourlands are a barren, generally soil free landscape located in east Pax Thallos at the foot of the Spine Mountains.
+Riddled with small hills and dry creek beds, the Scourlands were formed thousands of years prior as large glacial deposits melted from the lower lying Spine Mountains.
+Wild swings in temperature sweep through these lands on a daily basis, with blazing hot days and frigid nights abundantly common.
+Throughout the months of Bladewater and the Falling, the Scourlands are bombarded with fist size hail and flash floods, further sweeping their hillsides clean of all but the most stubborn of brush and stunted trees.
 The region houses hundreds of natural caverns and crevices, which in turn provide ample hideouts for bands of brigands, tribes of orcs and dens of gnolls.
-Furthermore the landscape is dotted with the husks of colossal petrified hives, remains from an age when the Scourlands were fertile and home to a network of sentient bee creatures known as Zesk.
+Furthermore, the landscape is dotted with the husks of colossal petrified hives.
+The remains from an age when the Scourlands were fertile and home to a network of sentient bee creatures, called the Zesk.

-Gen’Dal Gulch: The Gen’Dal river cascades south through the north central Spine Mountains, carving the Gen’Dal Gulch from the surrounding mountainsides.
-Sudden rainfall and snow melt feed the hungry river, which violently runs for over a hundred miles before depositing itself in the Castran Bay.
+Gen’Dal Gulch: The Gen’Dal river cascades south through the north central Spine Mountains, carving the Gen’Dal Gulch from the surrounding mountainside.
+Sudden rainfall and snow melt feed the hungry river, which violently runs for over a hundred miles before depositing itself into the Castran Bay.
 The resulting gulch walls are peppered with slabs of deep purple and green granite, making this impressive natural feature one of the most visually stunning sights in the world.
 Over thirty large waterfalls follow the path of the Gen’Dal River from its starting point near the summit of the Spine Mountains.
-Lightly inhabited by prospectors, milling villages and farmers, the rural mountain towns live mostly in isolation from the rest of Pax Thallos.
+Lightly inhabited by prospectors, mining and milling villages, as well as farmers, the rural mountain towns live mostly in isolation from the rest of Pax Thallos.

 Eastcrook Point: Eastcrook Point is the eastern most landmass of Tharstelding.
 Its southern edge rests along the Castran Bay, whereas its northern edge shelters the Castran Bay from the violent swells of the Northern Reach.
-Differences in ocean temperature, strong onshore winds and opposing currents between these two sea masses result in dangerous undertows, unpredictable whirlpools and inconsistent tides that surround hidden rocky outcrops.
+Differences in ocean temperature, strong onshore winds and opposing currents between these two sea masses result in dangerous undertows, unpredictable whirlpools, and inconsistent tides that surround hidden rocky outcrops.
 Most seafarers give the peninsula a wide berth, opting to sail out of sight instead of risking a watery grave.
-Sailors from nearby Shaderock speak of the hundreds of merchant vessels that have been claimed by the surrounding waters, their holds resting on the rocky ocean floor just waiting for a captain brave enough to test these chaotic waters.
+Pirates from nearby Shaderock speak of the hundreds of merchant vessels that have been claimed by the surrounding waters, their holds resting on the rocky ocean floor just waiting for a captain brave enough to test their mettle.

 Sil: (Metropolis 98,568) City of the Sand God and seat of Sand King Ramses II.
 Sil is the capital of Pax Thallos and the Thallan Holy Lands.
 Dozens of temples and hundreds of bizarre shops line the main streets which crisscross in a jagged sun like pattern.
 Brass and copper shingles or plates are commonly used to roof the cities larger buildings and palaces, making the tallest structures viewable from a great distance in the surrounding desert and acting as lighthouses to signal distant travelers.
 The Sand God is worshiped exclusively in Sil.
 The churches headquarters, the Temple of Dunes, is located near the center of the city on the shore of a deep and seemingly inexhaustible oasis.
 The Temple of Dunes also functions as the nation’s ruling government.
 Preaching any religion but that of the Sendar is punishable by public beating, exile, forced slavery or death.
 Outsiders are, for the most part, welcome to come and trade.
 Overextended stays usually draw the attention of church inquisitors.
-For the most part Thallans distrust outsiders but tolerate them.
-Directly outside of Sil’s walls the nationalized oil operations employ most of Sil's common residents and slaves.
-It is said that if you have a pint of oil in your pocket, chances are the bottles glass and the oil were both drawn from the mighty desert that surrounds Sil.
+For the most part Thallans distrust outsiders, but tolerate them.
+Directly outside of Sil’s walls, the nationalized oil operations employ most of Sil's residents and slaves.
+It is said that if you have a pint of oil in your pack, the odds are good that the bottle’s glass, and the oil, were both drawn from the mighty desert that surrounds Sil.

-Tel-Rink: (Metropolis 27,495) Known by seafarers and travelers as the jewel of the desert, Tel-Rink is a thriving and bustling port city.
-Most of Pax Thallos’ imports and exports travel through the Reef Docks of Tel-Rink, a series of manipulated reefs turned into living docks, before being distributed throughout the parishes.
-Shallow salt mines from nearby villages and coastal spice fields employ most of the city’s residents that do not work on the docklands.
+Tel-Rink: (Metropolis 27,495) Known by seafarers and travelers as the jewel of the desert, Tel-Rink is a thriving, bustling port city.
+Most of Pax Thallos’ imports and exports travel through Tel-Rink via a series of manipulated reefs turned into living docks.
+Shallow salt mines and spice fields surround the city, creating small villages that employ most of the city’s residents that do not work on the docklands.
 Saffron, myrrh, cinnamon, sumac and vanilla are all produced and harvested in this region, making Tel-Rink one of the wealthiest cities in all of Tharstelding.
-The cities Mirrored District produces a variety of clear and stained glass which is packed for distribution or employed in Tel-Rink’s architecture whenever possible.
-An old and feared assassin's guild known as the Black Iron Company operates in the shadows of the city, accepting contracts for hits anywhere in the world for those able to pay their steep fees.
-The people of Tel-Rink are more tolerant of strangers, being a port town.
-Many of its services such as brothels, opium dens, gambling halls and taverns rely on travelers continued patronage.
-The ruler of Tel-Rink is a merchant minded priest of Sendar named Xercies Asafar who is adept at running one of the most complicated economic cities in the world.
+The cities Mirrored District produces a variety of clear and stained glass, which is packed for distribution and displayed in Tel-Rink’s architecture.
+An old and feared assassin's guild, known as the Black Iron Company, operates in the shadows of the city, accepting contracts anywhere in the world for those able to pay their steep fees.
+The people of Tel-Rink are more tolerant of strangers, being a port town, many of its services such as brothels, opium dens, gambling halls and taverns rely on traveler’s continued patronage.
+The ruler of Tel-Rink is a merchant minded priest of Sendar named Xercies Asafa,r who is adept at running one of the most complicated economic cities in the world.

-Narefall: (Large City 19,296) The de facto capital of High Dar, Narefall, more suitably resembles a wandering metropolis sized carnival than a proper city.
-Several of its numerous wagons dwarf the tenements and keeps of lowland cities.
-The caravan moves between several grazing and farming sites, taking shelter within a small valley along the southeast shelf during the wet season.
-Narefall is ruled by the Table of Sez, a matriarch Olyn Folk body comprised of twelve of the eldest and wisest of their people.
+Narefall: (Large City 19,296) The de facto capital of High Dar, Narefall, more suitably resembles a wandering carnival of hulking wagons than a proper city.
+The caravan moves between several grazing and farming sites, taking shelter within a valley along the southeast shelf during the wet season.
+Narefall is ruled by the Table of Sez, a matriarch Olyn Folk body, comprised of twelve of the eldest and wisest of their people.
 When a member passes, a new crop of female elders is brought before the council for consideration, after which the candidate that displays the most knowledge about Olyn Folk culture, tradition and history is appointed to the Table of Sez for life.
 While consisting primarily of Olyn Folk, the native Keks are not an uncommon sight within Narefall, often arriving to trade or to take shelter when outcast from their tracts.
-Plains elves are also overly common within Narefall, with most other races and cultures nonexistent or exceedingly rare.
+Sessul are also seen within Narefall, with most other races and cultures nonexistent or exceedingly rare.

 Bactriex: (Metropolis 37,221) The capital of Ec’Lo, Bactriex rises from the shores of the Northern Reach like a series of massive bee hives along a crux of blood red stone roads.
 An old and ancient city, most of the conical towers that give Bactriex its unique skyline have stood for over a thousand years.
 The cities distinct blood red roads are quarried from red granite deposits found in the northern edge of the Scorched Lands to the south.
 The population of Bactriex is bolstered by the regions emphasis and acceptance of slave labor, nearly one fifth of all residents are indentured or owned servants.
 Irrigation channels swath the southern roads, bringing water from distant springs to otherwise dry but fertile fields.
 Groves of dates, lemons, limes and blue melons stretch from the city deep into the south.